 Counseling Others: Shepherding Hearts

-Think of biblical counseling like basic nursing skills.
-When you go to an area hundreds of miles from a hospital, it can be life-saving to know some elements of medical care.
-You can triage and treat your wounds, or those of a friend, with confidence; you can calm others with your presence (offering comfort and compassion from God’s Word); you can clean the wound (walking through confession and repentance); you can stop the bleeding (giving hope and sharing your confidence in God’s goodness and power); you can make a plan (connecting with others who have the wisdom and godliness to help further).
+Think of biblical counseling as basic nursing skills.
+When you go to an area hundreds of miles from a hospital, knowing some elements of medical care can be life-saving.
+You can triage and treat your wounds, or those of a friend, with confidence.
+Or, you can calm others with your presence (offering comfort and compassion from God’s Word); you can clean the wound (walking through confession and repentance).
+Another option is to stop the bleeding (give hope and share your confidence in God’s goodness and power).
+Further still, you can make a plan (connecting with others who have the wisdom and godliness to help further).

 From evangelism and discipleship to shepherding a new flock of believers from a different background, these skills will deepen your ability to lovingly use the Bible for the struggles you face.
 There are some vital general skills that biblical counseling can teach you, like asking questions to get to the heart, listening well, giving hope from God’s Word, and praying God’s promises with others.
 Training in these areas will solidify your ease in using them in another culture.

 There are also specific skills that offer great benefits for missionaries.
 Conflict resolution, for example, is one specific aspect of biblical counseling that can be essential.
-In a new culture, far from home, there will be plenty of “heat” from your circumstances.
-This heat will reveal and release what’s in your heart and the hearts of your family, your team, and church members.
+There will be plenty of “heat” from your circumstances in a new culture far from home.
+This heat will reveal what’s in your heart and the hearts of your family, your team, and church members.
 As sin bubbles to the surface, you need to know how to address its toxicity without contaminating the whole environment.
-Biblical counseling will teach you how to examine your heart before discussing the sin of others, when and what to address when someone sins against you, how to lovingly reconcile, and how to use conflict as a redemptive opportunity.
+Biblical counseling will teach you how to examine your heart before discussing the sin of others.
+As well as when and what to address when someone sins against you.
+Additionally, counseling teaches you how to lovingly reconcile, and how to use conflict as a redemptive opportunity.

-It’s important to know that encouraging prospective missionaries to pursue training in biblical counseling is only part of the training that is needed and certainly does not need to be formal (as in a seminary degree).
+It’s important to know that encouraging prospective missionaries to pursue training in biblical counseling is only part of the training that is needed.
+And it certainly does not need to be formal (as in a seminary degree).
 After all, biblical counseling is fundamentally intensive discipleship.
-Healthy local churches can equip potential missionaries with the character and skills they need through books, opportunities to apply what they are learning before they leave, and through online training.
+Healthy local churches can equip potential missionaries with the character and skills they need through books.
+As well as opportunities to apply what they are learning before they leave, and through online training.

 See Prov 4:23